-US trade agreements typically require adoption of extreme intellectual property policies that can result in an increase in prices for essential goods such as medicines, textbooks, and more.
-Required e-commerce rules limit government regulation of online retailers and other mega-platforms and limit privacy and data protections.
+US trade agreements typically require the adoption of extreme intellectual property policies that can result in an increase in prices for essential goods such as medicines, textbooks, and more.
+Required e-commerce rules limit government regulation of online retailers and other mega-platforms and limit privacy and data protection.

 In addition, service sector rules forbid limits on the size and types of services offered by US banks, retailers, energy and other firms, that obtain new rights to establish operations in trade partners’ countries.
 In addition, Kenya would be required to make major trade liberalization commitments that might limit its policy space to ensure food security and targeted industrial diversification.